carrickcheah/real-time-prediction/README.md

-# Project: Predict Bitcoin Price
+# Project: Real-time ML predict BTC with XGboost

-This repository contains code and resources to predict Bitcoin prices.
+This project develops a real-time machine learning system for Bitcoin price prediction, using Redpanda-based pipelines, XGBoost for training, REST APIs for predictions, and scalable cloud deployment.

 ## Overview